huxingyi/solidboolean/README.md

 Closed 3D Triangle Mesh Boolean Operation Library

 # Overview
-It's under development, and is ready for test usage, **please do not used in product environment yet**.
+It's under development, and is ready for test usage, **please do not use in product environment yet**.

 # License
 MIT License